Things to Do in Berlin

 You can find many food from Middle Eastern and Asian to Italian and Mexican, as well as many Vegan options.

 But it's not fair to describe Kreuzberg just like that because it's got a rich history too!
-From the beginning of the 19th century to today, you can find a trace of many global crisis in Kreuzberg!
+From 19th century to Berlin Wall and even today, you can find a trace of many global crisis in Kreuzberg!

-In our tour, we will walk through this district and see those historical memories as well as the cool vibe of Kreuzberg.
+In our tour, we will walk through this district to see many historical memories and some crazy stories of Kreuzberg.

 In our walking tour, we will visit: